dvdgeroconnell/pands-project/README.md

     std         0.551895      0.27465       0.63588     0.322497

 #### Observations
+<a name="Observations1"></a>
-The mean values for *Iris setosa* petal length and petal width, at 1.462cm and 0.246cm, are much smaller than for *Iris versicolor*, at 4.26cm and 1.326cm, compared to *Iris virginica* at 5.552cm and *Iris versicolor*, at 4.26cm and 1.326cm, and *Iris virginica* at 5.552cm and 2.026cm.
-This detail is lost by taking the mean values across the full *Iris* data set, so we should look at the data for the individual species for the rest of this exercise.
+The mean values for *Iris setosa* petal length and petal width, at 1.462cm and 0.246cm, are much smaller than for *Iris versicolor*, at 4.26cm and 1.326cm, and *Iris virginica* at 5.552cm and 2.026cm.
+This detail is lost by taking the mean values across the full Iris data set, so we should look at the data for the individual species for the rest of this exercise.

-In fact, there is clear separation between *setosa* and the other 2 species as the maximum petal length for *setosa* is 1.9cm, which is below the minimum petal length of 3.0cm for *versicolor* and 4.5cm for *virginica*.
-Similarly for petal width, the maximum for *setosa* is 0.6cm, which is below the minimum of 1.0cm for *versicolor* and of 1.4cm for *virginica*.
-The relatively small standard deviations for *setosa* petal length and petal width would also indicate a smaller spread.
+In fact, there is clear separation between *Iris setosa* and the other 2 species as the maximum petal length for *Iris setosa* is 1.9cm, which is below the minimum petal length of 3.0cm for *Iris versicolor* and 4.5cm for *Iris virginica*.
+Similarly for petal width, the maximum for *Iris setosa* is 0.6cm, which is below the minimum of 1.0cm for *Iris versicolor* and of 1.4cm for *Iris virginica*.
+The relatively small standard deviations for *Iris setosa* petal length and petal width would also indicate a smaller spread.

  There is no such clear separation between *Iris versicolor* and *Iris virginica* petal lengths and petal widths.
-While the means are different, at 4.26cm and 5.552cm respectively, the maximum petal length for *versicolor*, the smaller of the two, overlaps the minimum petal length for *viginica*.
-Similarly for petal width, the maximum for *versicolor*, the smaller of the two, overlaps the minimum for *virginica*.
+While the petal length means are different, at 4.26cm and 5.552cm respectively, the maximum petal length for *Iris versicolor*, the smaller of the two, overlaps the minimum petal length for *Iris viginica*.
+Similarly for petal width, the maximum for *Iris versicolor*, the smaller of the two, overlaps the minimum for *Iris virginica*.

 The sepal lengths and sepal widths paint a much less clear picture, as all 3 of the species overlap.
 Therefore, these attributes could not be used to tell the species apart.
 This will become clearer when we look at the histograms and scatter plots.

 In summary the statistics indicate that we should consider the data for each species individually, as too much detail is lost by averaging across the iris data set as a whole.

 ### Option 2 - Histograms
 <a name="Option-2---Histograms"></a>

 Choosing this option causes a set of 12 histograms to be drawn, representing the 4 attributes (petal length, petal width, sepal length, sepal width) for each of the 3 species.
 Matplotlib's *plt.subplots()* is used to create the figure and axes.
 The *Axes.hist()* method is used to draw the individual subplots.
 The output is saved to *hist_all.png*.

-**Figure 6 - *Iris* attribute histograms by species**
+**Figure 6 - Iris attribute histograms by species**
 <img src="hist_all.png" width="900" height="600">

 #### Observations
 Each column represents an attribute, with the name for that attribute at the top of the column.
 Each row represents a species, which are also colour coded and labelled.
-Looking at the petal length and petal width columns, the separation of the *setosa* from the other 2 species can be clearly seen, as previously pointed out.
-The overlaps between *versicolor* and *virginica* can also be seen, making it more difficult to discriminate between these species on the basis of those attributes.
+Looking at the petal length and petal width columns, the separation of the *Iris setosa* from the other 2 species can be clearly seen, as previously pointed out.
+The overlaps between *Iris versicolor* and *Iris virginica* can also be seen, making it more difficult to discriminate between these species on the basis of those attributes.
 Also as previously observed, the sepal length and sepal width attributes clearly overlap for all 3 species.
-Those attributes cannot be used to distinguish between species.
+Those attributes cannot be used to definitively distinguish between species.

  ### Option 3 - Individual Histograms
 The following histograms each represent a single attribute as a row, with a plot per species.
 Density plots are included and show the spread for each atribute.
 The output is saved to 4 files: